LaiAnTan/Monash-FIT1008/week01/sorting.md

 #### Selection Sort Incrementality

-Selection sort is not incremental.
+Selection sort is not incremental as it has to do all the work again after introducing a small change to return the list to its sorted position.

 #### Selection Sort Stability